 This is a page I put together inspired by schickel's AllSeq.txt, combined with the fact that finding a recent copy was a pain in the butt.
 This is supposed to make things easier (including easier sorting and data mining).
 This uses Syd's wonderful Factor DataBase to get FDB's last known information about an Aliquot sequence.
-As such, if a worker hasn't updated the DB in a while or the DB has errors in a sequence, well... there's not much I can do about it.
+As such, if a worker hasn't updated the DB in a while or the DB has errors in a sequence, well... there's not much to be done about it.

 whose work I found thanks to StackOverflow.
 DataTables in turn depends on

-If you find a sequence you would like to extend, you should reserve it in MersenneForum.org's Aliquot sequence reservations thread; That's the source for the reservations shown in this table.
-Also note that if the sequence is less than 10,000, there's a good chance it's being worked on by Christophe Clavier.
-All such reservation requests should be emailed to him.
-Also keep in mind that his work may not be in the FDB (and thus not in this table).
-Sequences between 10,000 and 100,000 should also be checked further at MersenneForum, because this range was worked on by Clifford Stern.
-See this MF thread for more details about or to ask about the status of sequences in these ranges.
+If you find a sequence you would like to extend, you should reserve it in mersenneforum.org's Aliquot sequence reservations thread; That's the source for the reservations shown in this table.
+Keep in mind that his work may not be in the FDB (and thus not in this table).

-If you'd like to have the basic information available in the old AllSeq.txt format (to e.g. perform an analysis with grep, etc.), you can find that here.
+If you'd like to have the basic information available in the old AllSeq.txt format (to e.g. perform an analysis with grep, etc.), that can be found here, while the raw JSON data that the table presents is found here.

 Drivers and guides: I wrote a short Python module, based on the definitions and notes from Clifford Stern's Analysis page, in order to classify the sequences in the table.
 The only exception to Clifford's definitions I use is to present the power of two as a "guide" if a "proper" guide is lacking.
 The guide column does show proper drivers, though there is a checkbox to exclude sequences controlled by a driver (as well as a box to exclude sequences with a (pesky) 3 in them).
 The class shown is exactly the "class" described by Clifford in his page.

 At kar_bon's suggestion, the script now also records the FDB ID of the last line, to try and detect merges.
+The merge finder is run after each hourly update.
 The main drawback is that a merged sequence could advance between getting the info for one branch and the info of the other, meaning that such a merge would go undetected.
-The merge detection script is run once a day, so theoretically if everyone does updates only once a day, no merges will be missed.
-(On the other hand, I certainly don't follow that rule :P)
+In practice the merge is eventually detected, but occasionally several days after humans first notice it, depending on who or what found the merge.

-I'm also working on a statistics page based on the data in the table.
+There is also a statistics page based on the data in the table.
 Check back every so often for new features.

 If you want to request a feature, report a bug, offer an idea for the stats page, or otherwise discuss the table, please use this MF thread.